CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### CivicActions

 CivicActions stores all software code in a git source version control repository which is updated for all component installations, removals, and information system updates.
 This allows CivicActions to build an inventory of the system on demand.

-### CM-9: Configuration Management Plan

-> The organization develops, documents, and implements a configuration management plan for the information system that:
->   a.
-Addresses roles, responsibilities, and configuration management processes
-> and procedures;
->   b.
-Establishes a process for identifying configuration items throughout the
-> system development life cycle and for managing the configuration of the configuration items;
->   c.
-Defines the configuration items for the information system and places the
-> configuration items under configuration management; and
->   d.
-Protects the configuration management plan from unauthorized disclosure
-> and modification.

-##### LINCS

-The LINCS Configuration Management Plan addresses roles, responsibilities, and configuration management processes and procedures.
-It defines the configuration items for the information system throughout the system development life cycle and a process for managing the configuration of the configuration items.

 ### CM-10: Software Usage Restrictions